daniellizik/engineering-first-principles/README.md

 >
 > — Harry Truman

-The golden rule is at the heart of our engineering culture: "Treat others as you would like others to treat you."
-We believe in fostering an environment of vulnerability, trust, empathy, and accountability.
-By supporting each other's growth, celebrating collective achievements, and practicing egoless programming, we create a team that thrives on holding ourselves accountable for our mutual success.
-We recognize the importance of maintaining a healthy work-life balance and prioritize personal health to ensure sustained productivity and well-being.
-We view our coworkers as internal customers, valuing their unique perspectives and treating our interactions as meaningful relationships rather than business transactions.
-By prioritizing their needs and providing exceptional support, we strengthen our team and cultivate an environment that embraces collaboration and success.
+The golden rule is at the heart of my engineering culture: "Treat others as you would like others to treat you."
+I believe in fostering an environment of vulnerability, trust, empathy, and accountability.
+By supporting my teammate's growth, celebrating our achievements, and practicing egoless programming, I strive to create a team that thrives on holding each other accountable for our mutual success.
+I recognize the importance of maintaining a healthy work-life balance and prioritize personal health to ensure sustained productivity and well-being.
+I view my coworkers as internal customers, valuing their unique perspectives and treating our interactions as meaningful relationships rather than business transactions.
+By prioritizing their needs and providing exceptional support, I strengthen my team and cultivate an environment that embraces collaboration and success.

 ## Principle 2: Practice a healthy skepticism